lidofinance/dc4bc/HowToReinit.md

 $ ./dc4bc_cli get_operations
 Please, select operation:
 -----------------------------------------------------
  1)             DKG round ID: d62c6c478d39d4239c6c5ceb0aea6792
                 Operation ID: 34799e2301ae794c0b4f5bc9886ed5fa
                 Description: reinit DKG
                 Hash of the reinit DKG message - f65e4d87dce889df00ecebeed184ee601c23e531
 -----------------------------------------------------
 Select operation and press Enter.
 Ctrl+C for cancel
 ```

 There is a hash of the reinit DKG message in a reinitDKG operation and if it's not equal to the hash from ```get_reinit_dkg_file_hash``` command, that means that person who started the reinit process has changed some parameters.

-Scan the operation using the QR-scanning web-app (open `./qr_reader_bundle/qr-tool.html` in your browser).
-Now you need to process the operation inside the Airgapped machine:
+Scan the operation JSON using the QR-scanning web-app and feed it to the airgapped machine via the security channel.
+The way to communicate via the security channel is well described in [this section](https://github.com/lidofinance/dc4bc/blob/master/HowTo.md#getting-familiar-with-the-secure-channel).

 ```
 $ >>> read_operation
-> Enter the path to Operation JSON file: reinit_operation.json
+> Enter the path to Operation JSON file: /tmp/dkg_id_dc1dd_step_0_reinit_DKG_f420a_request.json
 ```

 Now you have your master DKG pubkey recovered, and you can sign new messages!
-Signing pipeline after DKG reinitialisation is just the same as in the usual flow, just follow the [instruction](https://github.com/lidofinance/dc4bc/blob/master/HowTo.md#signature).
+Signing algorithm after DKG reinitialisation is just the same as in the usual flow, simply follow the [instruction](https://github.com/lidofinance/dc4bc/blob/master/HowTo.md#signature).